 Seth Thomas was born in Wolcott, Connecticut in 1785, the fifth of seven children of Scottish immigrant, James Thomas, a cooper, and his wife Maria Ward.
+Connecticut, incidentally, was an important and expanding hub in the American clockmaking trade.

 Seth Thomas Childhood Home, 36 Peterson Ln